FanOf-DDP/Ero-Downloader/README.md

 ---

 ### 📝 Author's Note
 > **Apologies to the community—this is my first time using GitHub!** I created this downloader because I wanted a simpler way to save videos without dealing with the Network tab every time, and I wanted to share it with everyone.
 I hope you find it useful!
+Also this is vibe coded because this is just gooner bait but their website is kinda BS I didnt wanna waste my time with coding this.

 ---